manufacture-dev/manufacture-dev.github.io/content/english/privacy-policy/_index.md

 ---
-title: "Privacy policy"
+title: "Manufacture | Privacy policy"
+draft: false

 cookieConsent:
     url: "javascript:openAxeptioCookies()"
-draft: false
 ---

 At Manufacture, protecting your personal data is our priority.